 4. Fever and chills

-Although it might be surprising for you, dehydration can cause feeling fever or chills symptoms.
-Since fever can sometimes be dangerous, ask for a medical help in case it rises more than 101°F.
+Although it might be surprising to you, dehydration can cause feeling fever or chills symptoms.
+Since fever can sometimes be dangerous, ask for medical help in case it rises more than 101°F.

 5. Food cravings, especially for sweets

-During dehydration, your body can most likely crave for food, particularly for sweets.
-Higgins explains this strange dehydration symptom as a result of the difficulty of some organs such as the liver, to get the needed amounts of water required for glycogen and other compounds’ releasing.
-Although you might crave for any food, people usually crave for sweets since it’ll be difficult for the body to produce glycogen.
+During dehydration, your body can most likely crave food, particularly sweets.
+Higgins explains this strange dehydration symptom as a result of the difficulty of some organs such as the liver, to get the needed amounts of water required for glycogen and other compounds’ release.
+Although you might crave any food, people usually crave sweets since it’ll be difficult for the body to produce glycogen.

-Higgins explains that our brain is surrounded with fluid sack which prevents it from slamming into the skull.
+Higgins explains that our brain is surrounded by a fluid sack that prevents it from slamming into the skull.
 In case this fluid sack is running low as a result of dehydration, our brain will bump against the skull resulting in headaches.